lacameralab/HMM-spikes/README.md

 The HMM-spikingdata toolbox contains MATLAB source code to train and decode several HMM algorithms to spike data.
 Full details about the algorithms are in the article:

-T. Li and G. La Camera, *A sticky Poisson Hidden Markov Model for spike data*, bioRxiv 2024
+T. Li and G. La Camera, *A sticky Poisson Hidden Markov Model for solving the problem of over-segmentation and rapid state switching in cortical datasets*, bioRxiv 2024.08.07.606969; doi: https://doi.org/10.1101/2024.08.07.606969

 MATLAB version: MATLAB 2023a